MetzinAround/practical-classroom-workshop/course/tools.md

 ### Create a project for your assignment under your group

 Next, create a project in your group.
 This project will contain the repository, issues, and materials you want your students to have access to.
-The `coursware-tools` CI/CD, when run, will automatically create a copy of each project for each student, private to them so other students cannot see it.
-The instructor or instructors will be defined ahead of time and will have access to all the projects.
+The `coursware-tools` CI/CD, when run, will automatically create a copy of the specified project or projects for each student, private to them so other students cannot see it.
+The instructor or instructors will be defined ahead of time and will have access to all the projects as a maintainer.
 When you create a project, you'll be able to choose the group it's a member of.

 **Steps:**
 1. From the group, click **New Project**.
 Fill out the options accordingly.